20 jun 2023

 The rear axle appears to be original, and standard 3.31 ratio.
 The gears were fine, so new wheel bearings and seals, brake lines and hoses, hubs retorqued and it's good for another 50 years.

 The tires are novelty-oversized, Toyo 205/75-R15's, nearly 28 inches tall.
 The large diameter brings the effective axle ratio down so that 65 mph cruise is a reasonable engine 2600 rpm.
 (This car was designed before the Interstates and steady high-speeds were possible.)
+I'd prefer to buy tall and skinny tires, instead of these truck tires, but tires like that are not made any more outside of not-road-ready collector car specialty items.

 New six-leaf springs from ESPO Springs 'n Things raised the sagging rear up to correct height; these cars were tall! with ground clearance of a modern Jeep, befitting 1950's roads, that today accommodates roads like the old Ridge Route.